coilcoin/wallet/README.md

-# Coil Wallet
+# Wallet

-This project is currently under active development.
+This web wallet is currently very experimental (not designed for extensive use).